flosch/simpleapi/README.rst

 Limitations
 ===========

 #.
-Only if you're not simpleapi's python client (which uses cPickle for serializing the data): The output/return value of a method is limited to the formatter's restrictions.
-For instance, you cannot return datetime values since they aren't supported by JSON (use datetime.isotime() instead).
+The output/return value of a method is limited to the formatter's restrictions.
+For instance, you cannot return datetime values since they aren't supported by JSON (use datetime.isotime() or datetime.ctime() instead).
+Applies only if you're not using cPickle in an trusted environment (which supports datetime-objects and more).

 TODO
 ====